gtsystem/lightkube/README.md

 Modern lightweight kubernetes module for python

-**NOTICE:** This project is still in an early alpha stage and not suitable for production usage.
+**NOTICE:** This project is still under development and not suitable for production usage.

+## Highlights

+* Simple interface shared across all kubernetes resource.
+* Defines models and resources generated from the swagger specifications.
+* *Typed*: helps to avoid common mistakes and support for autocompletion (tested on PyCharm).
+* *Lightweight*: Fast to start, and small memory footprint as only needed models and resources are loaded.
+* *Listing*: Automatic handling of pagination when listing resources.
+* *Watching*: Customizable handling of errors when watching resources.

 ## Usage